Monday-Friday at 10 am

 Strength Classes: Mo, We, Fr

-Cardio Classes: Tu, Th, Sa
+Conditioning Classes: Tu, Th, Sa

 Adult team-based classes at The Pitt help you grow stronger and achieve a higher level of fitness.
 These hour-long intensive workouts are designed by our certified coaches to build strength, improve your cardiovascular health, and increase upper and lower body power.
 Your regimen will also increase stability and flexibility—no matter your age.
 You’ll love the comradery you feel with other athletes, who’ll inspire you to come back time and again.